nugehood/nuge_website/content/posts/story_03.md

 ### Alternatives to Popular Social Media
 1. [Invidious](https://invidious.io/) (*YouTube*, *Website*)
 Invidious is a YouTube alternative, you're essentially watching YouTube but using another client.
 It is a website, and you could watch YouTube free of ads and distractions, not only that, you'll be guaranteed privacy.
-YouTube has got so many disadvantages, it loads too fast, it collects your data, and it'll try to get you addicted by offering you new content, which resulted in an endless scrolling of content.
+YouTube has got so many disadvantages, it loads too long, it collects your data, and it'll try to get you addicted by offering you new content, which resulted in an endless scrolling of content.
 With Invidious you don't need to log in using a Google account, or with any accounts to watch video!
 What if I want to get notifications from my subscribers?
 Well, you're in luck!
 There is a guide on how to import your YouTube subscriptions into Invidious, it is easy!
 By the way, you can still subscribe to other YouTube channels there.

 No more giving up your data to Google.
 You, 1.
 Google, 0.